Seba244c/Amber-Engine-Updater/README.md

 # Amber-Engine-Updater
-This is a sister repo to the [Amber-Engine Repo](https://github.com/seba244c/Amber-Engine), with some files that the engine will automaticly download and use.
+This is a automatic updater used by the [Amber-Engine](https://github.com/seba244c/Amber-Engine), the engine will download when it automaticly updates.

-**This repo does not support any PR's, or commits.**